 HMRC statistics – our commentary

 The government is giving more of a boost than ever before to the UK’s most innovative companies, according to the latest statistics.
-HMRC has provided information on the number of companies claiming research and development (R&D) tax credits and Patent Box for the year 2018-19 so far.
+HMRC has provided information on the number of companies claiming research and development (R&D) tax credits and Patent Box projected for the year 2019-20.

 R&D tax relief highlights – what the stats tell us